junxit/us-congress-bills-111/metadata.md

 - 2009-04-27 — Mr. Oberstar moved to suspend the rules and pass the bill.
 - 2009-04-27 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 339 - 56 (Roll no. 208). (text: CR H4747)
 - 2009-04-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 339 - 56 (Roll no. 208).(text: CR H4747)
+- 2009-04-28 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.